‘Damaging and disruptive’ Storm Eunice prompts rare red weather warning for parts of Ireland, United Kingdom

 Stay #WeatherAware ⚠️ pic.twitter.com/AELue3IrTE

-The timing of storm Eunice is particularly unfortunate, with the strongest winds occurring mainly during daylight hours for Ireland and much of England and Wales.
+The timing of Eunice is particularly unfortunate, with the strongest winds occurring mainly during daylight hours for Ireland and much of England and Wales.
 Daytime storms typically maximize societal impact compared to a windstorm blowing over during the night.

 In anticipation of severe winds, a number of attractions and businesses announced Friday closures, including the London Eye, a Ferris wheel on London’s south bank, and Legoland, a theme park based in Windsor.